-Name of I Employee:
+Name of Employee: Employee's Title: Department/Division: Manager/Supervisor: Offsite Workplace Address: Work Schedule Duration:

-Employee s's Title:

-Departme nt/Division:

-Manager/ Supervisor:

-Offsite W orkplace Address:

-Work Sch edule Duration:

-Work Sch edule (hours):
+Work Schedule (hours):

-Employe ement, effective xxxx, 2020 for a proposed period as stated above, is between a Name, an employee of the City of Whiteville .
-The telecommuter- Employee of the City of Whiteville agree upon the following conditions for telecommuting.
+This Agreement, effective xxxx, 2020 for a proposed period as stated above, is between Employee Name, an employee of the City of Whiteville.
+The telecommuter- Employee Name and the City of Whiteville agree upon the following conditions for telecommuting.

-1. The employee agrees to work at the location stated above.

-XXXXXXXXXXXXXXX

-2. If applicable the following equipment will be used by the employee in the

-remote work location:

-3. The following is the arrangement agreed upon for handling telephone calls made by the telecommuter from the remote work location for city related business:

-4. The employee will be required to forward office phone calls in order to receive incoming calls from citizens, vendors, elected officials, employees, etc.

-5. The employee agrees to check email frequently and/or call the office to obtain messages, at least daily or as frequently as needed, in order to effectively accomplish assigned duties.

-6. The employee agrees to obtain from the office all reasonable supplies needed for work at the alternate location; out-of-pocket expenses for supplies regularly

-available at the city offices will not be reimbursed.
+- 2. If applicable the following equipment will be used by the employee in the remote work location: - 3.
+The following is the arrangement agreed upon for handling telephone calls made by the telecommuter from the remote work location for city related business: - 4.
+The employee will be required to forward office phone calls in order to receive incoming calls from citizens, vendors, elected officials, employees, etc. - 5.
+The employee agrees to check email frequently and/or call the office to obtain messages, at least daily or as frequently as needed, in order to effectively accomplish assigned duties. - 6.
+The employee agrees to obtain from the office all reasonable supplies needed for work at the alternate location; out-of-pocket expenses for supplies regularly available at the city offices will not be reimbursed.